Budget 2020: cautious welcome from business but carbon tax hike criticised

 AA Ireland describes carbon tax increase as a “cash-grab dressed up as a green initiative”

-There has been a cautious welcome from business groups to Budget 2020 although a hike in commercial stamp duty has gone down badly, as has the increase in carbon tax.
+There was a cautious welcome from business groups to Budget 2020 with a hike in commercial stamp duty going down badly along with an increase in the carbon tax.

 “Government have cynically taken advantage of the climate crisis to justify a tax increase, instead of outlining measures which would actually lead to reductions in our carbon emissions,” said director of consumer affairs Conor Faughnan.

-Ibec said Budget 2020 would help businesses deal with the uncertainty of Brexit and praised moved to increase supports for those most likely to be impacted by Britain’s exit from the European Union.
+Ibec said Budget 2020 would help businesses deal with the uncertainty of Brexit and praised moves to increase supports for those most likely to be impacted by Britain’s exit from the European Union.

 It also welcomed increases in spending on public infrastructure and additional tax supports for SMEs.